pulp/pulp/docs/sphinx/rest-api/consumer/retrieval.rst

 | :param_list:`get` query params should match the attributes of a Criteria
  object as defined in :ref:`search_criteria`.
  For example: /v2/consumers/search/?fields=id&fields=display_name&limit=20'
+ Include the key 'bindings' to have the 'bindings' attribute, a list of related bindings, added to each returned consumer.
 | :response_list:`_`

 * :response_code:`200,containing the list of consumers`